mydkm/Ph213F-FinalProject/README.md

 # Ph213F-FinalProject

-# 2D Wave Scattering on a Growing Carpet Fractal

 This repository contains a 2D finite-difference solver for the wave equation with:

 - A **single point-source pulse** that generates a circular wave.